What Is Handjober?

 What does handjober mean in men's sexual health?

-"Handjober" refers to the manual stimulation of the penis, either by oneself or by a partner, as a form of sexual activity or foreplay.
-In men's health, it's seen as a normal, healthy, and common sexual practice, supporting self-awareness, intimacy, and sexual satisfaction.
+"Handjober" means manual stimulation of the penis, either self-performed or done by a partner, as a form of achieving sexual pleasure or orgasm.
+It's recognized as a normal, healthy component of men's sexuality and often discussed under the term "manual stimulation".

 Is handjober normal for men or couples?